Published By Janet Gershen-Siegel at August 27th, 2017

 Costa Mesa, CA 92628-5001

+An Equifax business credit report dispute is pretty straightforward.
 Start by getting your report here: equifax.com/business/credit-information.
-For information on how to dispute, go here: equifax.com/small-business-faqs/#Dispute-FAQs.
-And to get a mail in disclosure request done, go here: equifax.com/cp/MailInDislcosureRequest.pdf
+For information on how to make an Equifax.com dispute, go here: equifax.com/small-business-faqs/#Dispute-FAQs.
+And to get a mail in disclosure request done, go here: equifax.com/cp/MailInDislcosureRequest.pdf.
+Check with Equifax.com/dispute status to know what’s going on.

 If you own a small business, maintaining a proper personal credit score is crucial.
-However, if your well-maintained personal credit score is backed by a strong and impressive business credit score, then your small business will get more opportunities when opting for a loan.
+But if your well-maintained personal credit score is backed by a strong and impressive business credit score, then your small business will get more opportunities for loans.
+Check with credit monitoring companies and get accurate information fast.

-These three reporting agencies strive for accuracy, and make every effort to ensure that only the most accurate and updated business credit report is prepared and made available for suppliers and lenders so you can get access to the best deals when it comes to applying for a loan for your business.
+These three reporting agencies strive for accuracy.
+And they make every effort to ensure that only the most accurate and updated business credit report is prepared and made available for suppliers and lenders.
+So you can get access to the best deals when it comes to applying for a loan for your business.